Update: More proof of God.

 In Jewish Theology, 'pippin' may be a divine name, because God is the first dimension of reality.

-university was founded in 1635, or 120 years, I remember an earlier date from my youth).
+now claim the university was founded in 1635, or 120 years, I remember an earlier date from my youth).

 He also believes that Pippin lived three years in three days, recommending a trinity symbol.